ENG498-JCDD/Team3/src/wc-snap-over60.md

 //Convert the map back into an array so we can use Plot.plot let over60HouseholdsArray = Array.from(over60Households)

-//creating a flatMap to do another simple regrouping and prepare the data for a chart
-// this data set looks at the types of families with children who are receiving snap let stackedData = over60HouseholdsArray.flatMap(d => [
+let stackedData = over60HouseholdsArray.flatMap(d => [

   {area: d.area, type: "SNAP Recipient Households Over 60", count: d.snap.snapOneOver60},